 Fresenius Helios will start implementing a master article database in 2009.
 The project analysis was performed in 2008.
 As a first step, the HELIOS product group catalog will be completely revised, with an improved structure, hierarchy, and specification system that will make effective materials control easier.
 All materials negotiated will then be assigned to new groups, with designations, volumes, and supplier names harmonized across all regions.
-The structure of the groupwide updating and administration of the master data Operations and business environment Results of operations, financial position, assets, and liabilities Non-financial performance indicators and other success factors Overall assessment of the business situation Opportunities and risk report Subsequent events > Outlook will be developed together with related IT.
+The structure of the groupwide updating and administration of the master data will be developed together with related IT.
 This will enable further cost savings and improve cost control in future.
 The integration of more clinics will support these goals, increasing purchasing power by ordering in larger quantities, and by requiring sourcing to be conducted through the HELIOS Kliniken procurement management system.